rudijs/serverless-app-seed/devops/README.md

 - We now have a new API URL endpoint and new API Gateway ID
 - Update the Cognito Identity Pool Auth Role to use the new API Gateway ID
 - `cd ../devops`
-- `source ./react-app-env.sh`
+- `source ./env-serverless.sh`
-- `aws cloudformation update-stack --stack-name app-seed-cognito-dev --template-body file://cognito-stack.yaml --capabilities CAPABILITY_NAMED_IAM --parameters ParameterKey=ApiOne,ParameterValue=$AWS_RJS_API_ONE`
+- `aws cloudformation update-stack --stack-name app-seed-cognito-dev --template-body file://cognito-stack.yaml --capabilities CAPABILITY_NAMED_IAM --parameters ParameterKey=ApiOne,ParameterValue=$AWS_APP_API_ONE`
-- Redeploy the React frontend app, it will also need to use new API URL endpoint
+- Re-deploy the React frontend app, it will also need to use new API URL endpoint
+- `source ./env-react.sh`
 - `./deploy.sh`

 ## Remove and Create again the serverless S3 hosted Cloudfront ReactJS app